mnot/I-D/http-proxy-problem/draft.md

 infrastructure in an unacceptable way.

-## Interoperability is Important Too

-Security at the expense of long-term interoperability is not a good trade.

-For example, if networks decide to only allow secure connections to well-known, large origin servers, it creates a "walled garden" that favours big sites at the expense of less well-known ones.

-Likewise, if a jurisdiction cannot use standard-conformant browsers to impose their legal requirements upon network users, they might decide to create a separate Web based upon competing technology.

 ## Users Need to be Informed of Proxies

 When a proxy is interposed, the user needs to be informed about it, so they